jensen/webpack-notes/README.md

 We need to install `webpack`.

 ```
-npm i -S webpack
+npm i -S webpack webpack-cli
 ```

 Webpack provides a JavaScript API and a CLI.
+Starting with Webpack 4, the CLI is now a separate pacakge.
 Libraries like WebpackDevServer use the JavaScript API.
 Since we are installing webpack locally we need to use the path `./node_modules/.bin/webpack` to launch the CLI.

 A `webpack.config.js` file must export an object containing the configuration for the project.